royankit11/Credit-Card-Fraud-Detection/results.md

 #### **Analysis**

 DBSCAN significantly outperformed K-Means.
-By leveraging density-based clustering, it adapted well to the irregular shapes of fraudulent transaction patterns. [cite_start]The model achieved a **recall of ~85%** and an **accuracy of ~82%**, making it a much more viable unsupervised solution for detecting anomalies in unlabeled data compared to K-Means[cite: 19].
+By leveraging density-based clustering, it adapted well to the irregular shapes of fraudulent transaction patterns.
+The model achieved a **recall of ~85%** and an **accuracy of ~82%**, making it a much more viable unsupervised solution for detecting anomalies in unlabeled data compared to K-Means.

 ## 5. Comparison of Models